timjogorman/RicherEventDescription/guidelines.md

 \paragraph{Morphological vagueness involving hyphenated and possessive words

-This section has insisted upon annotating ``a single word'' as if that is a clear-cut concept.
+This section has insisted upon annotating "a single word" as if that is a clear-cut concept.
 We will generally make this clear cut in the simplest manner possible, in that a word is surrounded by spaces.

-Hyphenated words will usually be an exception to this -- if one encounters ``CT-scan'', for example, one may treat it as ``CT scan'' and take the appropriate head ``scan''.
-There are, however, many hyphenated words with a bound form -- such as ``co-exist'' -- should not be split up.
+Hyphenated words will usually be an exception to this -- if one encounters "CT-scan", for example, one may treat it as "CT scan" and take the appropriate head "scan".
+There are, however, many hyphenated words with a bound form -- such as "co-exist" -- should not be split up.
 Figure \ref{fig:Affixes-which-can} lists a collection of morphemes which should be treated as forming a single word (from Santorini XXXXXXX).